Administration of Medication

 - Where the timing of the dose is vital and where mistakes could lead to serious consequences.
 (Please refer to Children with Long Term Medical Needs section)

 - Where medical or technical expertise is required.

 Children with Asthma

 Children who have inhalers should have them available where necessary.

-Inhalers should be kept in a safe but accessible place.
-This could either be in the drawer of the teacher’s desk or in a child’s own tray.
-Please refer to the asthma protocol on the schools’ website.
+Inhalers should be kept in the medical drawer in the classroom.
 Depending on the needs of the individual, inhalers should be taken to all physical activities.
 Inhalers must be labelled and include guidelines on administration.

 It is the responsibility of parents to regularly check the condition of inhalers and ensure that they are working and have not been completely discharged.